Passengers waiting at a BER gate during long delays caused by a drone sighting and technical issues

 Hours-long wait at the gate: Why did flights to Mallorca fall out of sync?

-Last weekend many Mallorca travelers at BER were left between anger and bewilderment: a reported drone sighting on Friday evening, a technical fault during maintenance in the night to Sunday – and suddenly departures were postponed by hours.
+Last weekend many Mallorca travelers at BER were left between anger and bewilderment, as documented in Seven Hours of Waiting at BER: What the Mallorca Weekend Taught Us: a reported Drone over Palma: Menorca refueling stop and the question of Mallorca's airspace safety on Friday evening, a technical fault during maintenance in the night to Sunday – and suddenly departures were postponed by hours.
 The images are familiar: people sitting with suitcases on the floor, vendors handing out coffee again, phones with single-digit battery percentages and a departures board that updated new times every fifteen minutes.

 The central question